willfixlater/resume/resources/markup/en/professional_experience.md

 ## Professional Experience

+**Senior Software Engineer** [April, 2021 - Present]
+*Domain Group*
+* Provides advice, analysis and delivery as Domain transitions one of its acquisitions into its broader suite of Agent Solutions products.

-**Senior Developer** [June, 2018 - Present]
+**Senior Software Engineer** [June, 2018 - April 2021]
-*ICM Consulting*
+*Argenti Cloud*
+* Led a project for one of Australia's most successful accounting and professional services companies, bringing their tax solutions application from a custom Excel spreadsheet to a cloud-based solution.
-* Is the project lead for a client that provides a combined insurance and finance product in the real estate space, overseeing and performing the analysis and delivery for a number of projects.
+* Was the project lead for a client that provides a combined insurance and finance product in the real estate space, while advising for, performing analysis on and assisting delivery on a number of other projects.
 * Utilising Flutter, built a mobile app aimed at helping attendees of whisky tasting events navigate stands, provide feedback and easily decide on purchases.
 * Formed part of the team working to implement an eTMF for an international contract research organisation.